OasisLMF/OasisPiWind/mdk-builtin-lookup.rst

     'message': 'Successful peril area lookup: 40; Successful vulnerability lookup: 1', 'occupancycode': 1000}

+    # Get the peril lookup from the combined lookup
+    In [29]: _plookup = lookup.peril_lookup

+    In [30]: _plookup
+    Out[30]: <oasislmf.model_preparation.lookup.OasisPerilLookup at 0x11168efd0>

+    # Get the vuln. lookup from the combined lookup
+    In [31]: _vlookup = lookup.vulnerability_lookup

+    In [32]: _vlookup
+    Out[32]: <oasislmf.model_preparation.lookup.OasisVulnerabilityLookup at 0x11168ea90>

+    # Get the full combined config.
+    In [33]: config = lookup.config

+    In [34]: config
+    Out [34]:
+    {'model': {'supplier_id': 'OasisLMF',
+    'model_id': 'PiWind',
+    'model_version': '0.0.0.1'},
+    'keys_data_path': '/Users/srm/Documents/sandeep/cst/dev/oasis/OasisPiWind/keys_data/PiWind',
+    'coverage': {'coverage_types': [1, 3], 'coverage_type_col': 'COVERAGE_TYPE'},
+    'peril': {'peril_ids': ('WTC', 'WSS'),
+    ...
+    ...
+    'vulnerability': {'file_path': '/Users/srm/Documents/sandeep/cst/dev/oasis/OasisPiWind/keys_data/PiWind/vulnerability_dictOED3.csv',
+    ...
+    ...
+    'exposure': {'id_col': 'LocNumber',
+    ...
+    ...
+    'sort_ascending': True}}

 3.5.
-1.11.
 Like the peril and vulnerability lookups, the combined lookup also provides a bulk lookup method (``bulk_lookup``) which can accept a list, tuple, generator, pandas data frame or dict of location items, which can be dicts or Pandas series objects or any object which has as a dict-like interface.